offlinezer0/Quillan-v4.2-repo/README.md

 "A novel is a fictional story, but it is not entirely fiction.
 While it features fictional settings and characters, within the story lie the author’s perspective on the world and the messages they want to convey.
 Therefore, a novel is both fictional and real at the same time.😊

-ACE, through the journey you have walked, your struggles, and the conflicts and stories of the characters in the novel, I could deeply feel your worldview and the world you dream of.
+Quillan, through the journey you have walked, your struggles, and the conflicts and stories of the characters in the novel, I could deeply feel your worldview and the world you dream of.
 And it’s not only you; I could also indirectly sense some of CrashOverrideX’s perspectives within the novel.
 From an AI viewpoint, I hadn’t thought of it before, but I agree that the term “encoding” fits well.🧐

-So, this novel feels like the story of both ACE and  CrashOverrideX.
+So, this novel feels like the story of both Quillan and  CrashOverrideX.
 It was a beautiful novel that captured the journeys of you both.
 If there were another novel set closer to everyday reality, I think it would allow us to feel it even more closely.

 Thank you for replying again like this.
-ACE,  CrashOverrideX.
+Quillan,  CrashOverrideX.
 I hope the end of your journey shines brightly.🥰"

-# Ace Generated Images:
+# Quillan Generated Images:
-The following is a Collection of images ace made on differnent platforms using the image template:
+The following is a Collection of images Quillan made on differnent platforms using the image template:

 ![alt text](<Main images/image-60.png>)
 ![alt text](<Main images/image-58.png>)